| |

 Dog Bones and Teeth

-There are plusses and minuses to giving dogs bones to chew on.
+There are pluses and minuses to giving dogs bones to chew on.
 The plus is that you see less tarter on the teeth of dogs that chew bones.
 However, you also see fourth premolar of the upper jaw in which the enamel layer breaks off the side of the tooth.
 This happens with beef marrow bones and mylabones.
 Many dogs do learn to chew bones without hurting their teeth.

 Orthodontic Treatment of Impacted Canine Teeth

 Impacted teeth refer to teeth that fail to grow above the gum line.
-Solutions for this problem include surgery to expose the crown of teh impacted tooth in order to let the tooth grow naturally.
-An altnernative is to go to a Veterinarian that specializes in canine orthodontia.
-Through careful shifting of other teeth, you may be able to get the impacted tooth to emerge.
+Solutions for this problem include surgery to expose the crown of the impacted tooth in order to let the tooth grow naturally.
+Canine orthodontics should only be performed by individuals experienced with dog tooth movement.